Skip to main content

 3. Download the provided file example.

-4. Add information about your geofences to the file as specified in the example.
+4. Add information about your geofences to the file as detailed in the example.

 5. Upload the edited file to the monitoring service.